 Small Batch Hermit Bars are easy ginger and molasses bar cookies baked as rectangles and sliced into bars.
-The recipe is adapted from one I clipped out of a Reiman Publications magazine.
-I believe it was Cooking for Two, but am not sure.
-I have been clipping recipes recklessly and leaving off sources.
+The recipe is adapted from one I clipped out of a magazine years ago.
+I’ve made some changes since then.

 Small Batch Hermit Bars

-Thoroughly stir flour, brown sugar, baking powder, ginger, cinnamon and salt together in a medium size mixing bowl.
+- Thoroughly stir flour, brown sugar, baking powder, ginger, cinnamon, cloves and salt together in a medium size mixing bowl.
 Make a well in center of flour mixture.

-Stir together molasses, butter, vanilla and egg white.
+- Stir together molasses, butter, vanilla and egg.
 Pour mixture into well; stir until well mixed.
 Stir in toasted pecans and plumped raisins or cranberries.

 - Divide mixture in half and shape each half into a 10×2 inch rectangle (approximately).
 Make sure the rectangles are spaced about 4 inches apart or more on cookie sheet.